BelkaDev/Mustream/README.md

 get blocked from further scraping. (using a proxy is recommended.) </br>

 ## Description
- This script will look up for the best available result given any keywords </br>
+ This script will look up for the best available result given any keywords. </br>
  Ideally you should give the complete track info ( $artist - $song ) for more accurate results. </br>
  No sign up or premium subscriptions are required, this is a small workaround